-The self-installed version from WordPress.org requires you to download software from the WordPress website.
+Using WordPress.org requires you to download the software from the WordPress website, and then you need to install it on a server from which your blog or website operates.
 The WordPress.org website is an excellent repository of tools and resources for you throughout the lifespan of your WordPress-powered blog, so be sure to bookmark it for future reference!

-Here’s a list of helpful things you can find on WordPress.org:
+Here’s a list of helpful things that you can find on the website:

-Plugins: The Plugin page of WordPress.org houses a full directory of plugins available for WordPress.
-You can search for and find the plugins you need for SEO enhancement, comment management, and social-media integration, among many others.
+Plugins: The Plugin page of the WordPress.org website houses a full directory of plugins available for WordPress.
+You can search for and find the plugins you need for SEO enhancement, comment management, and social media integration, among many others.

-Themes: The Free Themes Directory page, is a repository of WordPress themes free for the taking.
-In this section of the WordPress.org website, you can browse more than 1,500 themes for you to use on your site to dress up your content.
+Themes: The Free Themes Directory page is a repository of WordPress themes free for the taking.
+In this section of the WordPress.org website, you can browse more than 1,500 themes to use on your site to dress up your content.

-Forums: WordPress.org hosts support forums where you find people from all walks of WordPress experience, from beginners to very advanced level users.
-The support forums at WordPress.org consist of WordPress users from all over with one goal — learning how to use WordPress to suit their particular needs.
-The support forums are very much a community of users helping other users, and you can generally obtain a solution to your WordPress needs here from other users of the software.
+Forums: The support forums at WordPress.org consist of WordPress users from all over with one goal — learning how to use WordPress to suit their particular needs.
+The support forums are very much a community of users (from beginners to advanced) helping other users, and you can generally obtain a solution to your WordPress needs here from other users of the software.